nest-desktop/nest-desktop/docs/user/troubleshooting.rst

   You will find the time resolution for the NEST Simulator in the kernel controller.

 .. warning::

-   Please verify that the resolution of the recorders are larger than the resolution in the kernel!
+   Please verify that the resolution of the recorders are equal to or larger than the resolution in the kernel!

 Where can I change the seed?
   You can find the seed value in the kernel controller.